oipwg/oipips/oipip-0004.md

 > I published my record using OIP.

 Is that referent to the music record (aka Album) or to the OIP Object?
-However, I am inclined to think that this can be mitigated in articles or speech by changing the word "record" to "album" with no loss of information.
-This is impossible in the conundrum related to `artifact` and `mistake`.
+However, I am inclined to think that this can be mitigated in articles or speech by changing the word "record" to "album" with no loss of clarity.
+This is impossible in the conundrum related to `Artifact` and *mistake*.

 ## Actions